-Kah Ris is the epitome of the complete artist: a prolific songwriter, dancer, singer, musician and budding music producer.
-Growing up in Jamaica, Kah Ris was inevitably exposed to rich artistic culture that did nothing less than fan the flames of a love that she already had burning for the arts.
-Now, Kah Ris seeks to use her passionate vocals, profound lyrics and powerful live presence to establish an imprint on the global music industry.
+Kahris is the epitome of the complete artist: a prolific songwriter, singer, dancer and music producer.
+Growing up in Jamaica, Kahris was inevitably exposed to rich artistic culture that did nothing less than fan the flames of a love that she already had burning for the arts.
+Now, Kahris seeks to use her passionate vocals, profound lyrics and powerful live presence to establish an imprint on the global music industry.

-As a child, Kah Ris was simultaneously exposed to a variety of musical genres.
-Her mother introduced her to gospel albums very early and Kah Ris joined the church choir at age 6.
-Her father later introduced her to the likes of Michael Jackson, Sade, Toni Braxton and Lauryn Hill while her island home introduced her to the rich sounds of reggae and dancehall.
-After learning basic theory from her grandmother, Kah Ris taught herself the keyboard at age six and eventually wrote her first song at age ten.
+As a child, Kahris was simultaneously exposed to a variety of musical genres.
+Her mother introduced her to gospel albums very early and Kahris joined the church choir at age six.
+Her father later introduced her to the likes of Bob Marley, Michael Jackson, Sade, Toni Braxton and Lauryn Hill, while her island home introduced her to the rich sounds of reggae and dancehall.
+After learning basic theory from her grandmother, Kahris taught herself the keyboard at age six and eventually wrote her first song at age ten.
 Being steeped in a blend of influences caused Kahris to develop a most unique fusion of R&B, Soul and Reggae and at the heart of her music is vulnerability, soulfulness and truth.